taikoxyz/taiko-mono/packages/website/faq/index.md

 ## What does "Taiko" mean?

 It comes from an old Chinese saying 一鼓作气 (Yīgǔzuòqì).
 The literal meaning is that the first drum beat arouses courage.
 The implied meaning of the idiom is to accomplish a task or goal in one intense effort.
 Taiko (太鼓) is the Japanese term for a drum.
-For us, Taiko is the "drum" that arouses courage and leads to accomplishment of goals.
+For us, Taiko is the "drum" that arouses courage and leads to accomplishing goals.